jessejinnaruiz/texas_child_population/README.md

 # Texas Children Population Analysis
 ### Purpose
-<p>This project aims to visualize the change in the population of children in Texas and to examine its relationship to US Border Patrol apprehensions of 'unaccomanpied minors' and Department of Family Protective Services cases involving children under 18 yo.</p>
+<p>This project aims to predict/forecast and to visualize the change in the population of children in Texas and to examine its relationship to US Border Patrol apprehensions of 'unaccomanpied minors' and Department of Family Protective Services cases involving children under 18 yo.</p>

+<p>By forcasting growth of the population of children and comparing it with the changes in US Border Patrol apprehensions of 'unaccomanpied minors' and Department of Family Protective Services cases involving children under 18 yo, government entities and programs can adapt and allocate resources more efficiently.</p>

 <p>This project was inspired by the study done by the Vera Institute of Justice entitled, <a href='https://www.vera.org/publications/the-flow-of-unaccompanied-children-through-the-immigration-system-a-resource-for-practitioners-policy-makers-and-researchers'>'The Flow of Unaccompanied Children through the Immigration System'.</a>
 </p>